dividab/graphql-norm/README.md

 // Later when we want to read a query from the cache const cachedResponse = denormalize(query, {}, cache);

-// cachedResponse now has the original response for the query and we can return it without a server request
+// If cachedResponse.partial === false then cachedResponse.response now has the original
+// response for the query and we can use it without a server request.
+Otherwise
+// we need to fetch from the server, normalize and merge into the cache.
 ```

 ## API